uclagiving/uclafund-site/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 * Quick and Easy Setup - Easily setup Google Analytics for WordPress with just a few clicks (no coding needed)
 * Real Time Stats - See real time stats inside your Google Analytics dashboard.
 * Universal Tracking - Get better insights with Google Analytics' universal tracking.
-* Google Analytics Dashboard - See the stats that matter from right inside your WordPress dashboard with custom Publisher Report, Ecommerce report, and Search Console report.
+* Google Analytics Dashboard - See the stats that matter from right inside your WordPress dashboard with custom Publisher Report, Ecommerce report, and Search Console report, and many other easy to use reports.
 * Google Analytics 4 Support -  Easily set up and send proper website tracking data to Google Analytics 4 (GA4)
-* eCommerce Tracking - Add Google Analytics Ecommerce tracking to WordPress.
+* eCommerce Tracking - Add Google Analytics Ecommerce tracking to WordPress in only one click.
 * WooCommerce Google Analytics - Add Enhanced Ecommerce Tracking to your WooCommerce store.
-* User Journeys - See exactly which pages a customer visited before before purchasing from your WooCommerce, Easy Digital Downloads, MemberPress, LifterLMS, Restrict Content Pro, or GiveWP website.
+* User Journeys - See exactly which pages a customer visited before before purchasing from your WooCommerce, Easy Digital Downloads, MemberPress, LifterLMS, Restrict Content Pro, MemberMouse, or GiveWP website.
 * Easy Digital Downloads Google Analytics - Add Enhanced Ecommerce Tracking to your EDD store.
 * Affiliate Link Tracking - Track your affiliate links and get stats that matter.
 * Google Ads Conversion Tracking - Automatically track Google Ads conversions for WooCommerce, Easy Digital Downloads, MemberPress, LifterLMS, Restrict Content Pro, or GiveWP websites.